Edward Williams (businessman)

 Edward Porter Williams (May 10, 1843 – May 4, 1903) was an American businessman who co-founded the Sherwin-Williams Company with Henry Sherwin.

 Early life

 Born in Cleveland, Ohio, he graduated from Cleveland Central High School in 1859, then earned a bachelor's (1864) and master's (1869) degree from Western Reserve College (now Case Western Reserve University).

 Civil War

 Edward and his brother Charles joined the Army in 1862, along with the entire Western Reserve College, faculty and student alike.
 They were assigned to Company B, 85th Ohio and held a short-term assignment at Camp Chase guarding Confederate prisoners.
 He mustered out at Columbus, Ohio, and had to be carried there on a cot, as he was recovering from typhoid fever.

 Family

 Edward married Mary Louise Mason.
-Their children were Edward Mason Williams (married Mary Redmond), Sarah Granger Williams (married Abraham Garfield), Lewis Mason Williams (married Lester Coffeen), Reba Louise Williams (married Arthur Douglas Baldwin), and Walter Williams.
+Their children were Edward Mason Williams (married Mary Redmond), Sarah Granger Williams (married Abram Garfield), Lewis Mason Williams (married Lester Coffeen), Reba Louise Williams (married Arthur Douglas Baldwin), and Walter Williams.